Yanchuan County: Republic of China

 Upon the establishment of the Republic of China in 1912, the new government ordered local officials to rid themselves of the queue hairstyle required by the Qing dynasty and encourage common folk to follow.
 This proved particularly effective in Yanchuan County, where few kept their queues.

 Yan'an Fu was abolished in 1913, resulting in Yanchuan County falling under the jurisdiction of the newly formed Yulin Circuit.

 A geological survey was conducted in Yongping in 1914, with the hopes of discovering petroleum reserves.

 Yanchuan County remained highly prone to banditry and warlords throughout the early years of the Republican government.
 In Yanchuan County alone, more than 700 people were killed by bandits from 1912 to 1920.
-On February 16, 1916, bandit leader Gao Huozi (高豁子) set off from Wayaobao to the county, and passed through Yongping, where he robbed locals partaking in a traditional yangge dance.
+On February 16, 1916, bandit leader Gao Huozi (高豁子) set off from Wayaobu to the county, and passed through Yongping, where he robbed locals partaking in a traditional yangge dance.
 Two days later, he arrived at the county center, where he occupied the county government and slaughtered more than 20 people.
 That evening, he moved on to Wen'anyi, before fleeing south the following day.
 In February 1917, a military party led by local warlord Guo Jian passed through the region en route to Yulin, and briefly resided in the center of Yanchuan County.
 On February 14, 1918, government general Dang Zhongzhao (党仲昭) led an operation to hunt down a large group of bandits in the region.
 By February 21, he had chased the group of bandits to Dangjiagou (党家沟), an area within Yanchuan County, where he engaged them in battle.
 Dang succeeded, causing the remaining bandits to flee.
 In 1918, the county government organized a defense team to combat local bandits.

 In June 1918, flooding hit the county, destroying two stone bridges: Guaimao Bridge (拐峁桥) and Heilongguan Bridge (黑龙关桥).

 An earthquake hit the county on the night of December 16, 1920.
 The earthquake cut off many sources, and the days following the earthquake were unusually hot.

 In 1924, a handful of students from the county who went to secondary school in larger cities throughout Shaanxi returned to Yanchuan County and began spreading ideology from the May Fourth Movement and New Culture Movement.
 The following year, three students who went to secondary school in nearby Suide County became the first residents of Yanchuan to join the Chinese Communist Party.
 In July 1926, the Chinese Communist party established a branch in Yanchuan County.
 In November that same year, the Kuomintang established a county branch.